 12. Records of Dissent

-12.1 In accordance with the College’s Management Statement and Financial Memorandum and in pursuance of his duty as Accounting Officer, the Chief Executive has particular responsibility to see that appropriate advice is given to the Governing Body on all matters of financial propriety and regularity.
+12.1 In accordance with the College’s Management Statement and Financial Memorandum and in pursuance of his/her duty as Accounting Officer, the Chief Executive has particular responsibility to see that appropriate advice is given to the Governing Body on all matters of financial propriety and regularity.
 Where a decision is contrary to the Chief Executive’s advice, he or she shall be entitled to have his or her name recorded as dissenting from the decision.

 12.2 Any member shall be entitled to have his or her name recorded as dissenting from a decision of the Governing Body.